veillette/physics-book/contents/ch17SpeedOfSoundFrequencyAndWavelength.md

 relatively rigid and very difficult to compress, the speed of sound in such media is generally greater than in gases.

-<table id="Table1" summary="Two-column table listing various media for sound in the first column and their speeds of sound in the second column.
+<table id="Table1" aria-describedby="Two-column table listing various media for sound in the first column and their speeds of sound in the second column.
 The list of media is divided into three groups: gases, liquids, and solids."><caption><span class="title">Speed of Sound in Various Media</span></caption><thead><tr>
             <th>Medium</th>
             <th><em>v</em><sub>w</sub>(m/s)</th>
           </tr></thead><tbody><tr>